 Kathi Inman Berens, Ph.D.

-Kathi Inman Berens lectures at the University of Southern California’s Annenberg School of Communication and is on the Research Council for the Annenberg Innovation Lab..
+Kathi Inman Berens is the 2014-15 Fulbright Scholar of Digital Culture at the University in Bergen, Norway.
+She is nominated to the Executive Council of the Modern Language Association.
+She lectures at the University of Southern California’s Annenberg School of Communication and is on the Research Council for the Annenberg Innovation Lab.
+She was Associate Professor of Writing (Teaching) from 2000-2009 at the USC Dornsife College Writing Program until she moved to Portland, Oregon in 2009.
 Her research practice reflects her dual backgrounds in literary criticism and communication interfaces.
 A Ph.D. in English Literature from U.C.
 Berkeley, Kathi curates and researches electronic literature; her students made this video explaining e-lit.
 She co-curated the first show of e-lit at the Library of Congress in April 2013, among other shows.
-In Communication, Kathi teaches and researches transmedia branding, communication interfaces and hybrid pedagogy.
-She consults with academic and business clients.
-Before moving to Portland, OR in 2009, she was Associate Professor (Teaching) of Writing at the USC Dornsife College.
+Kathi teaches and researches writing studies, transmedia branding, communication interfaces and hybrid pedagogy.
+She consults with academic and business clients about emergent story platforms and multimodal curricular design.

 Ph.D. in English, U. C. Berkeley

 M.A. and B.A. in English, Tufts University

 1. Writing Studies and Digital Humanities, including Electronic Literature